sakshidpatil3636/Admission-Form/README.md

 - **User-Friendly Design**:
   - Clean and simple design to ensure ease of use for applicants.

+- **Interactive Responses**:
+  - JavaScript provides dynamic feedback and ensures user-friendly interactions.

+- **Validation**:
+  - JavaScript ensures proper validation of all form fields to avoid incorrect submissions.

 - **Responsive Layout**:
   - Styled using CSS to ensure compatibility with various devices.

 ---

 ## **Future Enhancements**
-- Add JavaScript validation to ensure correct data entry in all fields.
+- Add options for uploading supporting documents.
 - Integrate a backend system to save and process form submissions.
-- Include options for uploading supporting documents.
+- Enable email confirmation or receipt generation for applicants.

 ---